cognate-lang/cognate-editor-support/README.md

 ### Known Bugs:
 - Operators will not be highlighted when not padded with whitespace.
+- When two operators are separated by only one space, the second one is not highlighted.
 - Pascal case bugs out the highlighting.
 'DefineIf' is highlighted as Define and as If.